johnnysta/ContactsApplication/README.md

 Package Manager: npm 8.19.4
 (Please run nmp i as usual to install dependencies)

-Authentication and some functions are still not working, coming soon.. :)
+Authentication and some related functions are still not working, coming soon.. :)

+Until authentication is not working, please manually add a user record in app_user table that should have primary key value of 1.